 Cost = (kilowatt-hours) x (electricity rate)

-- Now simply multiply the kWh by the rate your electricity provider charges (look at your bill and keep in mind that there may be different charges for different periods of time in some parts of the U.S.).
+- Now simply multiply the kWh by the rate your electricity provider charges (look at your bill and keep in mind that there may be different charges for different periods of time in some parts of the US).